olofd/react-native-photos-framework/README.md

 React Native comes with it's own CameraRoll library.
 This however uses ALAssetLibrary which is a deprecated API from Apple and can only load photos and videos stored on the users device.
 This is not what your user expects today.
-Most users photos today live on iCloud and these won't show if you use ALAssetLibrary.
+Most users photos live on iCloud and these won't show if you use ALAssetLibrary.

 If you use this library/Photos framework you can display the users local resources and the users iCloud resources.